 |Available as||Eye drops and single-use eye drops|

 Allergic conjunctivitis causes red, watery, itchy eyes.
 A common cause is an allergy to pollen in the hay fever season.
-Other less common causes are allergies to house dust mite, cosmetics, and problems with contact lenses.
+Other less common causes are allergies to house dust mite and cosmetics, and problems with contact lenses.

 Sodium cromoglicate eye drops relieve the symptoms of allergic conjunctivitis by reducing the release of a chemical called histamine which causes inflammation.
 They are suitable for use in adults and children.
 The drops are available on prescription, and you can also buy them at a pharmacy and other retail outlets, without a prescription.